Wei-Lingfeng/velbin/README.md

 1. Sampling and editing a binary orbital parameter distribution
 ===============================================================
 After importing velbin, a variety of functions are available to sample an initial orbital parameter distribution (including a period, mass ratio, eccentricity, phase, theta, and inclination distribution, although the orientation (i.e. theta and inclination) distributions are ignored when fitting single-epoch data):
-- velbin.solar: provides distributions appropriate for solar-type stars
+- `velbin.solar`: provides distributions appropriate for solar-type stars
-- velbin.ob_stars: provides distributions appropriate for OB stars
+- `velbin.ob_stars`: provides distributions appropriate for OB stars

 All of these return an OrbitalParameters object, which is a subclass from the numpy record array.
 All of the numpy array goodies are available to edit the orbital parameter distribution.
 In addition to directly editing the array, three helper methods are provided:
 - `draw_period`: sample a period distribution